YifanQi0318/Week4/README.md

 o (Extra 2)Changed some Text

+About public:
+I private player's number cause it is a number that can not be used and changed after decided.
-About public: I didn't add private because I think it is enough to hold this data， If the value entered in the game is negative, the console will prompt the player and return instead of producing an undesired effect.
+I didn't add private because I think it is enough to hold this data， If the value entered in the game is negative, the console will prompt the player and return instead of producing an undesired effect.